Overnight drone attack on Moscow injures 1, temporarily closes airport for traffic

 Photos from the site of the crash showed the facade of a skyscraper damaged on one floor.
 Moscow Mayor Sergei Sobyanin said the attack “insignificantly damaged” the outsides of two buildings in the Moscow City district.
 A security guard was injured, Russia's state news agency Tass reported, citing emergency officials.

-No flights went into or out of the Vnukovo airport on the southern outskirts of the city for about an hour, according to Tass, and the air space over Moscow and the outlying regions was temporarily closed for any aircraft.
+No flights went into or out of the Vnukovo airport on the city's southern outskirts for about an hour, according to Tass, and the air space over Moscow and the outlying regions was temporarily closed for any aircraft.
 Those restrictions have since been lifted.

-Moscow authorities have also closed a street for traffic near the site of the crash in the Moscow City area.
+Moscow authorities have also closed a street for traffic near the crash site in the Moscow City area.

+More: Ukraine drone attack hits Moscow buildings; Russia issues warrant for Lindsey Graham: May 30 recap

+More: Russia blames US for alleged drone attack on Kremlin, considers retribution

 Russia's Defense Ministry reported shooting down a Ukrainian drone outside Moscow on Friday.
-Two more drones struck the Russian capital on Monday, one of them falling in the center of the city near the Defense Ministry’s headquarters along the Moscow River about 3 kilometers (2 miles) from the Kremlin.
+Two more drones struck the Russian capital on Monday, one of them falling in the center of the city near the Defense Ministry’s headquarters along the Moscow River about 2 miles from the Kremlin.
 The other drone hit an office building in southern Moscow, gutting several upper floors.

 In another attack on July 4, the Russian military said four drones were downed by air defenses on the outskirts of Moscow and a fifth was jammed by electronic warfare means and forced down.